Delta Air delays target to halt cash burn but has $1.3 billion leftover payroll aid

 CHICAGO (Reuters) - Delta Air Lines said on Tuesday it does not expect to plug a daily cash bleed due to the COVID-19 pandemic until next spring, although it has at its disposal $1.3 billion in leftover federal aid for employees’ payroll.

-The airline previously said it could halt a cash bleed that averaged $18 million per day in September before the end of the year, but pushed back the target as revenues fell 76% to $3.1 billion in the third quarter from a year earlier.
+The airline previously said it could halt a cash bleed that averaged $18 million per day in September before the end of the year, but pushed back the target as third-quarter revenue fell 76% to $3.1 billion from a year earlier.

 Atlanta-based Delta, the first U.S. airline to report third-quarter results, said it expects its cash burn to narrow to $10 million to $12 million per day in December.
 It was burning $27 million in cash per day in June.

-The company swung to a $5.4 billion net loss, or $8.47 per share, in the quarter ended Sept.
-30 from a $1.5 billion profit a year ago.
-Analysts had estimated a $3.04 per share loss, based on Refinitiv data.
+The company swung to a $5.4 billion net loss, or $8.47 per share, in the quarter from a $1.5 billion profit a year ago.
+On an adjusted basis the loss was $3.30 per share.

-The losses included a $3.1 billion charge for voluntary separation and early retirement programs as Delta slimmed its workforce as demand plunged, and a $2.2 billion fleet restructuring charge.
+The airline took a $3.1 billion charge for voluntary separation and early retirement programs as Delta slimmed its workforce as demand plunged, and a $2.2 billion fleet restructuring charge.

 However, a 32% decline in labor costs in the quarter led to $1.3 billion in unspent federal funds awarded by Congress in March to cover airlines’ payroll costs for six months and protect jobs.